publiclab/Leaflet.DistortableImage/README.md

 Although not required, you will probably want to pass `corners` to individual images when adding multiple or they will be positioned on top of eachother.

-here is an example with two images:
+Here is an example with two images:

 ```js
 // 1.
 Instantiate map